ParallelMaths/parallel/pages/7-34-pet-puzzle.md

 <!--- 2018 (8) --->

 ::: problem id=5_1 marks=2
-__5.1__ Gill scored a goal half way through the second quarter of a ‘teachers versus pupils’ netball match.
+__5.1__ Gill scored a goal halfway through the second quarter of a ‘teachers versus pupils’ netball match.

 At that point, what fraction of the whole match remained to be played?